TSS Safeguarding Policy

 Responsibilities

-The Designated Safeguarding Officer is Louisa Strachan, louisa@thesongschool.co.uk
+The Designated Safeguarding Officer is Louisa Strachan, founder and Director of The Song School louisa@thesongschool.co.uk

 The Designated Safeguarding Officer’s responsibilities are: